-Starbucks partners get a free pound of coffee, K-Cup box or box of tea every week.
-It’s easy to take this perk for granted, but a bag of coffee can cost over $15 after tax.
+Starbucks partners get a free pound of coffee or box of tea every week.
+It’s easy to take this perk for granted, but a bag of coffee isn’t cheap.

 My first few weeks of working, I didn’t take advantage of this benefit.
 My now-husband also worked at Starbucks, so I didn’t see the need for both of us to get a pound of coffee every week.
-I mean, I’m a coffee addict, but that’s insane!
+I mean, I’m a coffee addict, but that’s a lot of coffee!

 However, to those partners who don’t see the need to use the full amount every week, I fully encourage you to start.
 Did you know there are countless uses for your free bags of coffee?
 One of my co-workers volunteered with military personnel and took her free coffee to them every week.
 My husband gave his groomsmen bags of coffee as thank-you gifts.

-Please don’t skip this section because you think retirement plans are boring and too complicated to understand.
-I’m amazed by how many employees don’t take advantage of this benefit: If you’re a Starbucks partner, making a little extra money for your future is pretty easy to set up through a Fidelity 401(k).
+Please don’t skip this section because you think planning for retirement is boring and too complicated to understand.
+I’m amazed by how many employees don’t take advantage of this benefit.

 That’s free money that is growing on its own thanks to compound interest.
 I never missed it because I never touched it, and the government won’t tax me on it until I withdraw it.